 Science on Saturday events are fun, free science demonstrations at Lincoln Laboratory and are given several times each school year by volunteer scientists and engineers.
 All local community children aged 5-17 years old, their parents, and their teachers are welcome to attend these events.

-Pre-registration is required for these events.
+Pre-registration is required.
 Parental/adult escort is required for all children.
 Electronic devices are not allowed in the facility.
 Adults must present a valid government-issued photo I.D.
+Children under the age of 5 are not admitted as this is an educational event for children 5-17 years old.

 For directions to Lincoln Laboratory, please see the Map and Driving Directions page.